daremat/es6-epf/README.md

 ## Step 0 - Hello JS

-topics: **HTTP server**.

-Now that your game server is ready, time to crank up the front-end "as is", to check that everything works as intended.
+Now that your game server is ready, it's time to crank up the front-end "as it is", to check that everything works as intended.
 On your local disk, open up the `client` folder you just copied, and double click on `meme-ory/src/index.html`.
-This should get you to the welcome view (`WelcomeComponent`).
+It should get you to the welcome view (`WelcomeComponent`).

 ![welcome screenshot]